“Anytime I needed anything, they were available for me” — Roman Levandovsky

 Besides, we know how to make it fast!
 Let’s see how it was.

 What’s the challenge?

 Our task wasn’t about just building a mobile app and simply copy the features already developed in the web version.
-It was about making our client’s idea come true by making it comfortable for bigger audience of sport admirers.
+It was about making our client’s idea come true by making it comfortable for a bigger audience of sports admirers.
 It is important to take into account the app performance and user-friendliness.
 Just as important to create an application for both iOS and Android platforms at once.